000600/NearEarthObjectsClassifier/README.md

 ## The Neural Network

 This network predicts whether or not an asteroid or object in space near to earth (an NEO) is hazardous.
-The model will predict a value close to 0 if the asteroid is safe and a 1 if the asteroid is considered to be dangerous.
+The model will predict a value close to 0 if the asteroid is predicted to be safe and a 1 if the asteroid is predicted to be dangerous.
 Since the model only predicts binary categorical values, the model uses a binary crossentropy loss function and has 1 output neuron.
 The model uses a standard Adam optimizer with a learning rate of 0.001 and multiple dropout layers to prevent overfitting.
 The model contains an architecture consisting of:
 - 1 Batch Normalization layer
 - 1 Input layer (with 32 input neurons and a ReLU activation function)
 - 2 Hidden layers (each with 32 neurons and a ReLU activation function)